RichardMidnight/pi-safe/README.md

  - Data compression
     - Compressing the image file with zip, xz, gz, or zst reduces the size of the image file to around 1/2.
-    - zst is the fastest.
+    - Standard compression levels are 1 through 9.
+A higher number will compress the file a little more but take a lot more time.
-    - xz makes the smallest file.
+    - fastest is zst 1.
-    - The default is the industry standard zip.
+    - smallest is xz 8 (or as high as memory allows).
-    - The default data compression level is set to 1 out of 9.
-A higher setting will compress the file a bit more but can take a lot more time.
+    - PiSafe default is industry standard zip 1.

  # References